What do you need to do?

 There are different charges for sewer connections, so please read the application form and guidance notes.

 For proposed buildings covered by a planning application, there's no right of connection to a public sewer under S106 of The Water Industry Act until planning approval has been granted and any drainage conditions discharged.

 Once approved, you'll arrange for a contractor to make the connection at your cost and our inspector will monitor the work as it takes place.
 We recommend using a suitably qualified and experienced contractor.

 Connections of land and highway drainage/road gullies have no right of connection to the public sewer network.
-Highway drainage may be considered; please contact the Developer Services Team for further information.
+Highway drainage may be considered; please get in touch.